The Screvi Features You Should Be Using in 2026

 Screvi works as the hub: pull your reading in from everywhere, send your highlights wherever you need them.

-Some of the best lines arrive through your headphones.
-Screvi's podcast player (iOS, in beta) lets you listen inside the app, and the moment something lands, tap "Highlight last 30 seconds" to save it straight to your library instead of scrubbing back to find it later.
+Screvi has a podcast player too (on iOS and Android, in beta).
+Listen inside the app, and when a line lands, tap "Highlight last 30 seconds" to save it straight to your library instead of scrubbing back to find it later.
 You can even double-press your AirPods to snip without unlocking.

 Try them yourself